1989 Bhagalpur violence: The trigger

+Relations between the Hindu and Muslim communities had already deteriorated following the unsolved killing of a Muslim rickshaw driver during the August 20 Hindu Bihula procession.
 On 24 October 1989, the Ramshila processions from the various parts of the district were to proceed to the Gaushala area, from where they would move on to Ayodhya.
 The procession coming from Parbatti area passed peacefully through Tatarpur, a Muslim-dominated area, after its leader Mahadev Prasad Singh told the Hindus not to raise any provocative slogans.

 Sometime later, another procession from Nathnagar arrived at Tatarpur.
 This massive procession was escorted for safety by the police, in the presence of the Superintendent of Police KS Dwivedi.
-Some members of the procession shouted slogans such as Hindi, Hindu, Hindustan, Mullah Bhago Pakistan ("India is for Hindus, Mullahs go away to Pakistan") and Babur ki auladon, bhago Pakistan ya Kabristan ("Children of Babur, run away to Pakistan or to the graveyard").
+Some members of the procession shouted slogans such as Hindi, Hindu, Hindustan, Mullah Bhago Pakistan ("India is for Hindus, Mullahs go away to Pakistan"), Baccha baccha Ram ka, baaki sab haraam ka ("We are all children of Ram, the rest are illegitimate"), and Babur ki auladon, bhago Pakistan ya Kabristan ("Children of Babur, run away to Pakistan or to the graveyard").
 The District Magistrate (DM) Arun Jha stopped the procession at the Parbatti-Tatarpur junction.
 The DM then requested the Muslims to allow the procession to pass through Tatarpur, but the Muslims refused and suggested that the procession take an alternative route to Gaushala.

-As the discussions were going on, crude bombs were thrown at the procession from the premises of the Muslim high school nearby.
+As the discussions were going on, crude bombs were thrown at the procession.
+It was alleged that they came from the premises of a nearby high school, though according to several sources, the origin of the bombs could not be traced.
 Although no one was killed in the bombing, 11 policemen suffered minor injuries.
+The outbreak of communal violence in Bhagalpur on 24 October 1989 was precipitated by false rumors spread by criminal elements.
+These included claims that Muslims had killed nearly 200 Hindu students in lodges near the university, as well as reports that the bodies of 31 murdered Hindu boys had been dumped in a well at Sanskrit College.
+Although both allegations were later proven entirely unfounded, they significantly fueled the escalation of violence.
+Subsequent investigations revealed that 12 bodies were recovered rather than the rumored 200, all belonging to the family of Mohammad Javed.
 This is considered as the event which triggered these riots.